wilsonism/geo200/syllabus.md

 Demeritt, David.
 1996.
 "Social theory and the reconstruction of science and geography." *Transactions of the IBG* 21 (3):484-503.

+Eaves, LaToya.
+2019.
+"The imperative of struggle: feminist and gender geographies in the United States." *Gender, Place and Culture* 26 (7-9):1314-1321.

+Fields, Desiree.
+2019.
+"Automated landlord: Digital technologies and post-crisis financial accumulation." *Environment and Planning A: Economy and Space*.

 Harrison, Stephan, Steve Pile, and Nigel Thrift, eds.
 2004. *Patterned Ground: Entanglements of Nature and Culture*.
 London: Reaktion Books.

 Harrowell, Elly, Thom Davies, and Tom Disney.
 2018.
 "Making Space for Failure in Geographic Research." *The Professional Geographer* 70 (2):230-238.